-Another reason could be to disable a stuck key that causes problems and can’t be repaired or replaced in the meantime.
-Also, replacing keys on laptops can be expensive.
-Or it can be a key not meant to be used but is adjacent to another and often pressed because the keyboard is too small.
-Whatever the reason to disable keys on a keyboard, here’s how to disable certain keys on your keyboard on Windows 10 PC.
+One more cause could be to disable a stuck key that causes problems and can’t be repaired or replaced in the meantime.
+Changing keys on laptops can be costly.
+Or it can be a key not meant to be used but neighboring to another and often pressed because the keyboard is too small.

 Step 1: Download & Install Autohotkey

 We require the Autohotkey program to disable keyboard keys.
 Essentially, it functions more like a programming language for the creation of keyboard shortcuts for various activities.
 Although it might be more valuable for other things, we’ll use it here to disable one or more troublesome keys for our needs.

 Download the recent version and run the installer that you downloaded from the website.
 It’s an open-source tool that is safe and legitimate.
 It has the endorsement of Norton Safe Web.
 Download the most recent version now.